What are the responsibilities and job description for the Graduate Intern for Accessibility Services position at REGIS COLLEGE?

 On-Call and Residence Life Responsibilities

-- Participate in regular Residence Life meetings, including Tuesday morning staff meetings and any trainings related to on-call policies or procedures.
+- Participate in regular Residence Life meetings, including Tuesday morning staff meeting and any trainings related to on-call policies or procedures.

 - Internship applicants must be accepted, provisionally or fully, into an eligible graduate program.